amitrub/Final-Project/Server/README.md

 ### Server Structure
 #### Main App
-The main app of the server is the server_django directory.
+The main app of the server is the **server_django** directory.
 There are 3 parts in this app:
 ##### settings.py
-This file is responsible for managing all server settings:
+managing all server settings:
 - ALLOWED_HOSTS
 - INSTALLED_APPS
 - WSGI_APPLICATION